Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: The Medium security level attempts to stop XSS by passing the user input through PHP's `str_replace()` function to strip out `<script>` tags.
 However, `str_replace()` is case-sensitive.
 The developer failed to use a case-insensitive function (like `str_ireplace()`) or implement proper HTML entity encoding.
 By manipulating the capitalization of the injected tags (e.g., `<Script>`), an attacker can evade the exact-match filter while still providing a payload that the victim's browser will recognize and execute as valid HTML/JavaScript.

+Explanation of why the Low level payload failed: The Low payload utilized the exact lowercase tag <script>.
+The Medium level uses the str_replace() function to find and delete that exact lowercase string.

 ### Security Level: High

 Payload Used: `<svg onload=alert("Hacked!")>` entered into the "name" input field.